Morning-Train/react-pipelines/documentation/docs/getting_started/introduction.md

 slug: /
 ---

-This is an opinionated React package that follows a declarative and decoupled approach to making React components more maintainable.
+**React Pipelines** is a React package that follows a declarative and decoupled approach to making React components more maintainable.
+In some ways, it is more like a micro framework.
 The package helps the developer achieve this by being a utility package that helps to create and decouple complex flows of business logic.

 In short - this package is a collection of React components and hooks that enables decoupling business logic into smaller resuable tasks.

-This is accomplished by wrapping each self-contained section of the logic of a flow into multiple smaller React components - called a `pipe` in our context.
+This is accomplished by wrapping each self-contained section of logic into multiple smaller React components - we call this a `pipe` (since it will be a part of a larger pipeline).

 The timing of the executing of the pipe logic is then determined by where in our `pipeline` the pipe is rendered.
 A `pipeline` is a React component that wraps and tracks the order of